AnesthesiaYour Health. Your Hospital

 Attentive Monitoring Throughout Surgery

-Safety Above All
+We Value Safety Above All

-Anesthesiologists at Cedars Sinai Marina del Rey Hospital have extensive specialized training that allows for the correct assessment of the type and quantity of anesthetics used for each and every separate case, depending on the type of procedure involved, but also on the age and general physical condition of the patient.
+Our anesthesiologists are extensively trained and will constantly monitor you during surgery to ensure your safety.
+The anesthesiologists at Cedars Sinai Marina del Rey Hospital have extensive specialized training that allows the correct assessment of the type and quantity of anesthetics used for each and every separate case, depending on the type of procedure involved, but also on the age and the general physical condition of the patient.
 The most common types of drugs used separately or in combination to induce anesthesia include:

 Individualized Care for Each Patient